-Hunters and Farmers: The Origins of ADHD
+Hunters And Farmers: The Origins Of Adhd

 Some estimates put ADHD as occurring in 20 percent of males and 5 percent of females.
 With such a wide distribution among our population, is it reasonable to assume that ADHD is simply a quirk?
 That it’s some sort of an aberration caused by defective genes or child abuse?

 When a condition is so widely distributed, inevitable questions arise: Why?
 Where did ADHD come from?
 A look at our evolutionary history can give us some answers.
 People with ADHD are the leftover hunters, those whose ancestors evolved and matured thousands of years in the past in hunting societies.